mindspore-ai/mindspore/model_zoo/research/audio/deepspeech2/README.md

 ```

- The three*.csv files will be used in training and evaluation process.
 Before training, some requirements should be installed, including `librosa` and `Levenshtein`
 After installing MindSpore via the official website and finishing dataset processing, you can start training as follows:

 ```shell